tkhq/sdk/packages/utils/README.md

 # @turnkey/utils

-This package consolidates some common crpytographic utilities used across our applications, particularly primatives related to encoding/decoding.
+This package consolidates some common cryptographic utilities used across our applications, particularly primitives related to encoding/decoding.